ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

  * if the buffer is full enq will overwrite the oldest
  * element in the ring
  */
-leaky.rb = new ringbuffer(20);
+leaky.rb = new ringbuffer(10);

-leaky.target_ready = true;
+/* keep track of the sink's current status */ leaky.target_ready = true;

 /* implement a leaky passthrough using a transform stream that lossily
- * stores chunks in a ringbuffer
+ * stores chunks in a ringbuffer by implementing a _transform method.
  *
  * see: http://nodejs.org/api/stream.html#stream_class_stream_transform
  */
 leaky._transform = function(chunk, encoding, done) {
-        /* Push data to ringbuffer, eventually overwritten some other sample */ this.rb.enq(chunk);
+        /* Push data to ringbuffer, eventually overwritten some older
+         * queued samples */
+        this.rb.enq(chunk);

         if (this.target_ready) {
-                /* if the destination is ready to receive, grab chunk from buffer */ var send = this.rb.deq();
+                /* if the destination is ready to receive,
+                 * grab a chunk from buffer ... */
+                var send = this.rb.deq();

-                /* push data out
+                /* ... and push that data out
+                 *
                  * note: this.pipes contains an handle to a piped (.pipe())
                  * destination stream */
                 if (!this.push(send.data) && this.pipes) {
-                        /* push returns false: we're getting back-pressured */
+                        /* push returns false:
+                         * the destination is getting overwelmed
+                         * (we're back-pressured) */
                         console.log('full');

-                        this.target_ready = false;
+                        /* update sink status: not ready anymore */ this.target_ready = false;

-                        /* catch the drain event which tells us the destination is
+                        /* catch the drain event which tells us when the
-                         * ready to receive again */
+                         * destination is ready to receive again */ this.pipes.once('drain', this.got_drain.bind(this));
-                        this.pipes.once('drain', this.got_drain.bind(this));
                 }
         }